krupa13/devTinder-app/README.md

     - signup on cloudflare & add a new domain name
     - change the nameservers on godaddy and point it to cloudflare
     - wait for sometime till your nameservers are updated ~15 minutes
-    - DNS record: A devtinder.in 43.204.96.49
+    - DNS record:(DNS basically tells us, where this domain name is mapping to) A devtinder.in 43.204.96.49
     - Enable SSL for website

 # Sending Emails via SES

-    - Create a IAM user
-    - Give Access to AmazonSESFullAccess
+    - Create a IAM user -> Search IAM and Click on Users -> Give a User name and Set Permissions -> Attach policies directly -> Permissions Policies -> Give Access to AmazonSESFullAccess
     - Amazon SES: Create an Identity
     - Verify your domain name
     - Verify an email address identity